JairusSW/Zep/docs/specification/Syntax.md

 }
 ```

-> If the return type is `void`, no result needs to be returned and `rt void` is implied.
+> If the return type is `none`, no result needs to be returned and `rt none` is implied.

 ## Imported Functions